adap/flower/examples/xgboost-comprehensive/README.md

 ## Run Federated Learning with XGBoost and Flower

 You can run this example in two ways: either by manually launching the server, and then several clients that connect to it; or by launching a Flower simulation.
 Both run the same workload, yielding identical results.
-The former is ideal for deployments on different machines, while the latter makes it easy to simulate large client cohorts in a resource-aware maner.
+The former is ideal for deployments on different machines, while the latter makes it easy to simulate large client cohorts in a resource-aware manner.
 You can read more about how Flower Simulation works in the [Documentation](https://flower.dev/docs/framework/how-to-run-simulations.html).
+The commands shown below assume you have activated your environment (if you decide to use Poetry, you can activate it via `poetry shell`).

 ### Independent Client/Server Setup